casbin/casbin-cpp/README.md

     - For **Windows**, this will install `casbin.lib` to `C:/Program Files/casbin-cpp/lib`
     and the headers to `C:/Program Files/casbin-cpp/include`.
-    - For Unix based OS i.e. **Linux and macOS**, this will install `casbin.a` to `usr/local/lib` and the headers to `usr/local/include`
+    - For Unix based OS i.e. **Linux and macOS**, this will install `casbin.a` to `usr/local/lib` and the headers to `usr/local/include`.

+    You can add the respective include and lib paths to the PATH environment variable to use casbin.

 5. (OPTIONAL) To run the tests, issue the following command from `/build`: